International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_4_Information_Layer/3_4_InformationLayer.md

 #### Separation of Concerns (SoC)

-Following theseparation of concerns design principle, only one dimension of a subject matter is considered at a time, for the sake of clarity and consistency.
+Following the separation of concerns design principle, only one dimension of a subject matter is considered at a time, for the sake of clarity and consistency.
 Similar to the principle a microscope works, each concern follows a particular, analytical point of view, while other